Homological perturbation theory for nonperturbative integrals: So, can we compute nonperturbative path integrals?

 Unfortunately, it is rare to find such choices so that both ``$\partial_{\cl}$'' and ``$\div$'' are defined on $\MV_{\bullet}(X)$.
 In general, to define $\partial_{\cl}$ requires that the tensor products be completed appropriately.
 On the other hand, the invariant definition of $\div$ is as an extension of the map that pairs $X$ with $X^{*}$, and this pairing is generally defined on the algebraic tensor product $X\otimes X^{*}$ but not on whatever completion is required to define $\partial_{\cl}$.

 This problem arises when defining perturbative integrals as well, and in that context it is called the problem of \define{ultraviolet divergences}.
 In the perturbative context the solution is reasonably understood, and goes by the name \define{renormalization theory}.
 The idea is to define $\div$ on the algebraic tensor product and then somewhat arbitrarily choose an extension of it to whatever tensor completion is necessary.
-One can instead or simultaneously choose a way to project from whatever completion naturally receives the map $\partial_{\cl}$ to a smaller tensor product.
-Almost certainly, these choices produce versions of $\div$ and $\partial_{\cl}$ that do not commute, and so the naive guess for $\partial_{\BV}$ will not be a differential.
+Almost certainly, such $\div$ will not commute with $\partial_{\cl}$, and so the naive guess for $\partial_{\BV}$ will not be a differential.
 But in the perturbative integral, the hoped-for differential is (after rescaling by $\hbar$) $\partial_{\BV} = \partial_{\cl} + \hbar \div$, and so the failure to square to zero is order $\hbar$.
 One then modifies $\partial_{\cl}$ by a term which is order $\hbar$ in such a way that $\partial_{\cl}$ no longer squares to $0$, but so that $\partial_{\BV}^{2} = O(\hbar^{2})$.
 After another modification, $\partial_{\BV}^{2} = O(\hbar^{3})$.
 In good situations, one can repeat this process infinitely, so that for a modified $\partial_{\cl}$ (or, what is equivalent, a modified action $s$) one can define a differential $\partial_{\BV}$.
 Once defined, one can use the Homological Perturbation Lemma~\ref{hpl} to study $\partial_{\BV}$ in terms of the unmodified $\partial_{\cl}$, and the answer is given by Feynman diagrams.
-This understanding of renormalization theory underpins Costello's work \cite{MR2778558,costellogwilliam,owenthesis}. \paragraph{Example (Chern--Simons Theory)}
+This understanding of renormalization theory underpins \cite{MR2778558,costellogwilliam}, for example.